-Content Requirements Regulatory Authority Must be in writing and be signed by a franchisee or its attorney.
-15 13 CCR § 583 Must set forth in clear and concise language the factual 13 CCR § 586(a)(1) contentions of the franchisee with respect to the protest.
+Content Requirements Regulatory Authority Must be in writing and be signed by a franchisee or its 13 CCR § 583 attorney.
+40.000.0.500(-)/4) Must set forth in clear and concise language the factual 13 CCR § 586(a)(1) contentions of the franchisee with respect to the protest.
 Must set forth the franchisee's mailing address and telephone 13 CCR § 586(a)(3) number, and the name, mailing address and telephone number of its attorney or authorized agent, if any.
 All correspondence and notices to the franchisee shall thereafter be addressed to said address, if the dealer principal is presenting its own case, or to the address of the dealer's attorney or agent, if so represented.
-Shall state either that the franchisee does or does not desire to 13 CCR § 586(a)(4) appear before the Board.
-Franchisee may submit, as exhibits to the protest, photographic, 13 CCR § 586(a)(2) documentary, or similar physical evidence relevant to the matter with an appropriate description in the protest.
+Shall indicate either that the franchisee does or does not desire 13 CCR § 586(a)(4) to appear before the Board.
+Franchisee may submit, as exhibits to the protest, 13 CCR § 586(a)(2) photographic, documentary, or similar physical evidence relevant to the matter with an appropriate description in the protest.
 Franchisee shall simultaneously deliver a \$200 filing fee in the 13 CCR § 553.40 form of a check, money order or authorize a credit card charge payable to the New Motor Vehicle Board, or a request for a fee waiver.
-Franchisee shall serve a copy of the protest on the franchisor and 13 CCR § 584 proof of service shall accompany the protest submitted to the 13 CCR § 551.24 Board. -
+Franchisee shall serve a copy of the protest on the franchisor 13 CCR § 584 and proof of service shall accompany the protest submitted to 13 CCR § 551.24 the Board.